OlGe404/ansible-collections/olge404/os/README.md

 python3 -m pip install --upgrade --user -r requirements.txt
 ```

-You also need `podman` to spawn the containers that are used as test instances.
-Checkout the [podman docs](https://podman.io/docs/installation) on how to install it.
+You also need `podman` and `make` to spawn the containers that are used as test instances.
+Checkout the [podman docs](https://podman.io/docs/installation) and [make docs](https://www.gnu.org/software/make/) on how to install them.

 ## Add a new role to the collection
 You should copy/paste another role to have a valid starting point including the molecule test setup and edit it accordingly once the test setup works.